 The most significant male characters in the story are all some form of king: King Verence I (deceased), his Macbeth-style murderer and usurper cousin Duke Felmet, and the two young men who will be revealed at various points in the story to be Verence’s rightful and “rightful” heirs to the kingdom, though it is likely that neither of them are his sons.
 While several scenes show us the POV of these four male characters, this is the Discworld and POV does not a protagonist make.
 This is called a witch book for a reason.
 The four kings might be vital to the plot, but this is not their story. …

-2024 only: You're the foundation on which this endeavour will be built.
-You get lifetime access to all the subscriber perks (all the essays and 6-monthly ebooks); discounts on print books; acknowledgement in the About section (unless you'd like to be anonymous); and a personalised thank you from the editor.
-(Price will rise in 2025.)
+Lifetime access to all subscriber perks (all the essays, 6-monthly ebooks, discounts on print books); acknowledgement in the About section (unless you'd like to be anonymous); and a personalised thank you from the editor.

 Ebook and paper collections of the January-June essays, PLUS a bonus essay by Lisa L Hannett: “The history of our future.”

-Ebook and paper collections of the July-December essays, PLUS a bonus essay.
+Ebook and paper collections of the July-December essays, PLUS a bonus essay by Bogi Takács: “Amphibious Souls?
+The intersex resonances of speculative sealife.”

-Limited edition hardback containing the January-December essays (and both bonus essays).
+Limited edition hardback (only 31 copies ever!) containing the January-December essays (and both bonus essays).